TimCliff/condenser/app/help/en/faq.md

 To add a YouTube or Vimeo video to your blog post, simply paste the link to the video into the post.

-You can also read <a href="https://steemit.com/steemitguide/@algimantas/detailed-guide-how-to-add-videos-in-steemit">this guide from @algimantas</a>, which has more detailed instructions:
+You can also read <a href="https://steemit.com/steemitguide/@algimantas/detailed-guide-how-to-add-videos-in-steemit">this guide</a> from @algimantas, which has more detailed instructions:

 <a href="/faq.html#Table_of_Contents_Posting">&#11025;</a>
 <a class="anchor" name="Is_there_a_way_I_can_make_my_images_smaller"></a>